divyalal712/task-skoleinfo/README.md

 ####Build and run the Spring Boot application:
 1. ./gradlew build - for building the backend application
 2. ./gradlew bootRun - to run the application or to start the server from terminal or
-3. run the class in which main method exist which is VigoTaskApplication.java.
+3. run the class in which main method exist which is Application.java.

 By default the server will be up and running on port 8080.